GoodforGod/micronaut-arangodb/README.md

 For testing purposes it is recommended to use [ArangoDB TestContainer library](https://github.com/GoodforGod/arangodb-testcontainer)
 (this project tested via that library).

-TestContainers allows you to use integration tests with real database in all docker friendly environments, check here for [TestContainers](https://www.testcontainers.org/).
+TestContainers allows you to use integration tests against real database in all docker friendly environments, check here for [TestContainers](https://www.testcontainers.org/).

 ## Version History